bigfix/developer.bigfix.com/site/reference/types/technology-level.md

 # name of &lt;technology level&gt; : string

-Returns a string that uniquely identifies a technolgoy level in the format &amp;quot;base-tl&amp;quot;.
-For example, AIX 5.3 at technology level 6 would be &amp;quot;5300-06&amp;quot;.
+Returns a string that uniquely identifies a technolgoy level in the format "base-tl".
+For example, AIX 5.3 at technology level 6 would be "5300-06".

 # uninstalled fileset version requirement of &lt;technology level&gt; : fileset version requirement